 Over the years, TorGuard expanded its capabilities and remained one of the most technical VPN for torrenting.
 It might look a bit intimidating at first, due to numerous options present within its UI.

 It fully encrypts your data, keeps your torrenting anonymized, unblocks websites, prevents malware, and much more.

-TorGuard supports numerous VPN protocols including OpenVPN, IKEv2, L2TP, and IPSec.
+TorGuard supports many VPN protocols like OpenVPN, IKEv2, L2TP, and IPSec.

 TorGuard servers are located in 50+ countries.
-That gives subscribers plenty of choices and allows them to unblock almost any content from around the world.
+Subscribers are left with plenty of choices and allows them to unblock almost any content from around the world.

-TorGuard allows subscribers to use five simultaneous connections.
+TorGuard allows users to connect five devices simultaneously.

 A kill switch is available on the OS X and Windows platforms but not the mobile versions of the client.
 Similarly, Domain Name System (DNS) leak protection is available on Windows and OS X. It can be toggled on and off in the software.

-Stealth connections for bypassing firewalls (like the Great Firewall of China) are also available on all of TorGuard’s VPN plans.
+It also comes with Stealth connections for bypassing firewalls (like the Great Firewall of China).
 Furthermore, there is an ad-blocker and malware blocker that can be toggled on and off in the software

 TorGuard permits P2P downloading on all shared servers.
-So if torrenting is important to you, TorGuard is perfect (the Tor in the name is there because of its focus on BitTorrenting, as opposed to any affiliation to the Tor Project).
+So if torrenting is important to you, then TorGuard is perfect (the ‘Tor’ is there because of its focus on BitTorrenting, as opposed to any affiliation to the Tor Project).

 Payment include the expected major credit cards, cryptocurrency such as Bitcoin, PayPal, Paymentwall, and prepaid gift cards for various well-known brands.
 Price range from $4.16 to $9.99